 - Neuropeptide Y (NPY) and resilience to stress.
 Amongst the many pathways involved in stress processing in the brain, NPY has emerged as a promising “resilience molecule” due to its robust anxiolytic, anti-epileptic and pro-neurogenesis properties.
 Moreover, NPY levels in specific brain regions, such as the hippocampus, are decreased by stressful conditions, yet the role of endogenously released NPY and the impact of stress-induced changes in NPY on hippocampal function are not clear.

-- Early life stress (ELS) and hippocampus.
-It is a well-documented fact that adverse conditions during early development can cause dramatic changes in the brain, however the precise mechanism involved are far from clear.
-We will use a known paradigm for early stress (limited nesting model) to fully characterize changes in hippocampal synaptic function and behavior in adult mice exposed to ELS.
-We are specially interested in social behavior.
+- Effect of early life stress (ELS) on hippocampal function.
+Adverse conditions during early development can cause dramatic changes in the brain, however the precise mechanisms involved are far from clear.
+We will use well known paradigms for early stress to fully characterize changes in hippocampal synaptic function and behavior in adult mice.
+We are specially interested in social behavior and avoidance.

-- High Salt diet (HSD), gut microbiome, autoimmunity and autism spectrum disorder (ASD).
-There have been several reports associating parental HSD and autoimmunity.
-Other studies have found an increased incidence of ASD in children whose parents suffered from an autoimmune disease.
+- High Salt diet (HSD), altered gut microbiome, and autism spectrum disorder (ASD) in the offspring.
+Parental HSD has been associated with alterations in gut microbiome and autoimmunity.
+Other studies have found an increased incidence of ASD in children whose parents suffered from autoimmune disorders.
 Therefore, using our own mouse model of HSD, we will test the hypothesis that autoimmunity and gut microbiome alterations in the parental generation can result in behavioral changes associated with ASD-like behavior in the offspring.